ben-hapana/hapana-internal-platform/DEPLOYMENT-COMPLETE.md

 - ✅ All secrets properly encrypted in both Google Secret Manager and GitHub Actions

 ## Next Steps
-1. The GitHub Actions workflow (`.github/workflows/deploy.yml`) is ready to deploy to Cloud Run
+1. ✅ The GitHub Actions workflow (`.github/workflows/deploy.yml`) is ready to deploy to Cloud Run
-2. Service account key needs to be added to `.github/service-accounts/` directory for deployment
+2. ✅ Service account authentication configured securely via GitHub secrets (not files)
-3. Environment variables will be automatically injected from GitHub secrets during deployment
+3. ✅ Environment variables will be automatically injected from GitHub secrets during deployment
-4. The platform is ready for production deployment
+4. ✅ **DEPLOYMENT IN PROGRESS** - Push to main branch triggered automated deployment!

 ## Verification Commands
 ```bash